RafaelMD/synthetic-image-generation/README.md

 ```bash
 python main.py -e <entity> [-c CONTEXT_LIMIT] [-i INPUT_FOLDER] [-o OUTPUT_FOLDER] [-d DISCARD_FOLDER]
 ```

+The CLI bootstraps the CrewAI agents, runs the sequential workflow (context discovery → image generation → judging), and falls back to the raw tool calls if the crew layer is unavailable so the pipeline can still complete.

 Arguments

 | Argument               | Description                              | Default            | Required |